 You had to attend church twice a day.

-If you broke that law three times, you'd be enslaved for six months rowing boats.
+If you broke that law three times, you'd be enslaved for six months, rowing boats.

-La Costa Nostra.
+La Cosa Nostra.

-More often than not, the people who were the targets of community justice were such because the community just thought they were weird, probably because they were gay, or just they didn't fit into the insanely rigid social structure that was enforced at the time.
+More often than not, the people who were the targets of community justice were such because the community just thought they were weird.

-The Salem Witch Trials are a great example of this getting way out of hand.
+The Salem witch trials are a great example of this getting way out of hand.

 Like many of the victims of that chapter in our history were just women who didn't play by the repressive rules of the patriarchal system in the villages that they lived in.